Eulogio Gumataotao

 Eulogio Shawn Gumataotao is a Guamanian politician.
-He serves as a member of the Guam Legislature.
+A member of the Republican Party, he served in the Guam Legislature since 2025.

 Life and career

 Gumataotao was born in Tamuning, Guam.
 He attended California State University, Bakersfield, earning his bachelor's degree in 1994.

 In November 2024, Gumataotao placed 15th in the general election of the Guam Legislature, winning 11,526 votes.
 He assumed office on January 6, 2025.